 Regional integration in Latin America: residency options among CAN citizens

-Citizens of the four CAN member states will be able to apply for temporary or permanent residence status based on meeting certain criteria.
-Temporary residency status will be granted for a period of up to two years, while permanent residency is indefinite.
+Citizens of the four CAN member states will soon benefit from expanded mobility options, with the ability to apply for either temporary or permanent residence depending on meeting eligibility criteria.
+Temporary residency may be granted for up to two years, while permanent residency will be indefinite.

-In both cases, applicants will need to be in possession of a travel document that is valid for at least six months after entry into the country where resident status is being granted.
-They will also have to provide a criminal record background check from their home country, or any country where they have been recently living.
+In both cases, applicants must hold a valid travel document that remains valid for at least six months after entering the host country.
+They will also need to provide a criminal background check from their country of origin, or any country where they have recently resided.
+For permanent residence, additional requirements include demonstrating sufficient financial means to support themselves and any accompanying family members.

 Regional integration in Latin America: reasons for regional economic integration